Table of Contents

 Nuclear architecture distortion

 Being an adored, revered and highly protected entity, DNA is a critical desideratum for damage and harm.
 Elaborate DNA repair mechanisms exist.
-The infidelity and accuracy demonstrated by these cellular cascades is transcendent.
+The infidelity and accuracy demonstrated by these cellular cascades are transcendent.

 - Mismatch repair